krismeister/gongsho/README.md

 ## Bugs

--[ ] Add new file creation, during conversation
+- [x] Add new file creation, during conversation
+- [ ] Agent dropdown on textarea not hooked in, make textarea only clear when successfully applied
 - [ ] Theres an extra conversations load `http://localhost:4200/api/conversations/` on the conversation details page
 - [ ] Handle conversation start when server has an error, better handling of clearing text area.
-- [ ] Deal with Agent errors better.
+- [ ] Deal with Agent errors better

 ## Backlog